Shabang-Systems/simon/README.md

   "sk-YOUR_OPENAI_API_KEY",     # must support GPT-4

   # postgres options. get these from your postgres provider.
-  { "host": "YOUR_DB_HOST.com",
+  { "host": "your_db_host.com",
     "port": 5432,
-    "user": "YOUR_USERNAME",
+    "user": "your_username",
-    "password": "PASSWORD, or None",
+    "password": "password", or None,
-    "database": "YOUR_DATABASE_NAME"
+    "database": "your_database_name"
   }
 )